Gary Kordan: Awards

 In 2015, Kordan was nominated for an Art Directors Guild Award for his work on Key & Peele.
 In 2016, he was nominated once again for Key & Peele and won.
 In 2016 Kordan was nominated for an Emmy Award for his work on the final season of Key & Peele.
+Most recently, Gary was nominated for a 2022 Emmy Award for The Barbarian and the Troll for Outstanding Art Direction.